Sports Injury Physiotherapy

 Stage 1: Settle pain and restore comfortable movement

 Early goals often include reducing swelling and irritation, restoring basic range of motion, and keeping you moving safely.
-Your physiotherapist may recommend activity changes, short-term supports (taping or bracing), and gentle exercises that protect the injured tissue while maintaining confidence.
+Your physiotherapist may recommend activity changes, short-term supports such as taping or bracing, and gentle exercises that protect the injured tissue while maintaining confidence.

 Stage 2: Rebuild strength, control, and capacity